minecraftforum/rules-archive/rules/off_topic/rules.markdown

 # Off Topic

-* __Do no post not safe for work content__

-* __Do not post minecraft-related content__
+* Do not post minecraft-related content

 * __Do not sell items of any kind__

-    This is to prevent scams and people getting ripped off.
     The forum is not a marketplace.

 * __Do not create video related threads__

     If you would like to share and discuss a video, use the official chat thread.
-    If you've made a video yourself and would like to share it, post it in the User Creations section of Culture, Media and Arts.
-Please remember that advertising is not allowed.

 * __Do not disrupt roleplays / forum games__